-Preliminary evidence suggests that low summer elevations and low early spring elevations (similar to maximum and minimum elevations) may result in decreased reservoir productivity and overall habitat volume, which may be detrimental to fish populations in Carpenter Reservoir.
-Increasing reservoir elevations in the early spring (to promote increased reservoir productivity) and in the summer (to increase overall habitat volume and access to large tributary inflows) may improve habitat conditions and fish productivity.
+Preliminary evidence suggests low summer elevations and low spring elevations (similar to maximum and minimum elevations) decrease reservoir productivity and overall habitat quality and quantity in Carpenter Reservoir.
+Increasing reservoir elevations in the early spring would likely reduce sediment loading, reduce turbidity, and increase reservoir productivity, while increasing elevations in the summer would increase overall habitat volume and access to large tributary inflows.
+Both of these management strategies would likely improve habitat conditions and fish productivity.
 Current data suggest Lajoie Dam operations are not likely to directly affect juvenile survival for Mountain Whitefish and kokanee, and stable discharge releases from November through April should be continued.
 The effect of the Middle Bridge River hydrograph on adult fish (both resident and of reservoir origin) is not examined during BRGMON-4; therefore, no refinements can be recommended.